frideosapps/frideos_flutter/README.md

 ## StreamedMap

-Used to work with maps.
+This class has been created to work with maps.

 #### Usage